faenrandir/a_careful_examination/documents/polygamy/denials/joseph_smiths_polygamy_denials.md

-# Joseph Smith's Denials of Polygamy
+# Joseph Smith's Polygamy Denials

 Joseph Smith denied the practice of polygamy[^polygamydenials] on several occasions.
 In addition, he was directly responsible for the publication or distribution of several additional denials.